Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

 | `topaz`   | Eth 2.0 | Test        | Single-client testnet maintained by the Prysmatic Labs.             |
 | `witti`   | Eth 2.0 | Test        | Multi-client testnet maintained by the Goerli testnet initiative.   |

+Predefined networks can provide defaults such the initial state of the network, bootnodes, and the address of the Ethereum 1.0 deposit contract.

 ### p2p-advertised-ip

 ```bash tab="Syntax"